The Accessible Instructional Materials Process

 This short video explains how the NIMAC works with state and local agencies to provide students with accessible learning materials.

 The NIMAC works “behind the scenes” to help ensure that when an accessible format is needed and not yet available, a source file is there to speed up the production process.
 Because NIMAS is a source file format, these files are not distributed directly to students or schools.
-For a brief introduction to NIMAC and NIMAS geared toward parents and teachers, check out our NIMAC Introduction PowerPoint.
+For a brief introduction to NIMAC and NIMAS geared toward parents and teachers, check out our NIMAC Introduction PowerPoint (available to download in English or Spanish).

 Where to Find Accessible Instructional Materials